-A New Year is always a fantastic opportunity to wipe the slate clean, start again, and set goals for the year ahead.
+January is understandably the most popular month to set resolutions.
+A new year is the perfect opportunity to wipe the slate clean, start again, and set goals for the year ahead.
 When it comes to marketing and PR activity for small businesses, there are some really quick and easy resolutions you can make (and keep!) to achieve exposure for your business this year.

-As a PR consultant based in Cumbria, I work with a host of clients in a variety of different sectors, including accounting, creative, hospitality, leisure and property.
-My specialty is telling a brand’s story in a creative way, with the aim of getting them in front of their target audiences at the right time and in the right way, with powerful press coverage.
+Since launching Bloomin’ Creative in 2014, I’ve worked with clients in various sectors, including finance, creative, hospitality, leisure and property.
+My speciality is telling a brand’s story in a creative way.
+In terms of PR, this is with the aim of getting them in front of their target audiences at the right time and in the right way through powerful press coverage.

-Here are my top five tips to help you, as a small business owner, harness the power of PR in 2017.
+Here are my top five tips to help you, as a small business owner, harness the power of PR.

-A media calendar is a brilliant way to identify relevant dates in your industry that might become a talking point in the press or on social media.
-You should choose the best format that works for you, but I use an A4 diary and make a note of the different days that might be relevant for all of my clients.
+A media calendar is a brilliant way to identify relevant dates in your industry that might become talking points in the press or on social media.
 For example, my various food and drink clients might be able to take advantage of Yorkshire Pudding Week, or British Game Week, or National Wine Day.

-If you want to be IN the press, then you have to READ the press.
+If you want to be in the press, then you have to read the press.
 Sounds simple, right?
-You would be amazed how many people don’t read the publications they want to target.
-And when it comes to media relations, journalists will be much more open to story pitches if they know you’ve done your homework.
-This is why media relations is such an important part of PR.
-A common gripe of journalists is when businesses (and unfortunately, some bad PR agencies) pitch a story that is completely irrelevant to their publication.
-Doing this will not only annoy them, it will also damage a brand’s credibility.
+When it comes to media relations, journalists will be much more open to story pitches if they know you’ve done your homework.
+This is why media relations are such an important part of PR.
+A common gripe of journalists is when businesses (and, unfortunately, some bad PR agencies) pitch a story that is completely irrelevant to their publication.
+Doing this will not only annoy them, but it will also damage a brand’s credibility.
 Invest in a subscription for your target media titles, read them carefully and look at the type of stories they’re featuring – and keep an eye out for your competitors too.

 3. Draft a basic press release template